lamarmeigs/repoziptories/README.md

 $ python run.py
 ```

 ## Changelog
+### Version 1.1
+  - Updates `GET /v1/profile/{username}` to accept overriding usernames:
+    - `?github_username`: will be used instead of `username` when retrieving GitHub profile data
+    - `?bitbucket_username`: will be used instead of `username` when retrieving BitBucket profile data
+    - `?bitbucket_team`: indicates either the BitBucket profile is that of a team or an individual user

 ### Version 1.0
   - A single endpoint exists: `GET /v1/profile/{username}`
     - An account corresponding to the given username will be sought in both GitHub and BitBucket.